TatesWorkAcc/timezone-picker-using-moment-timezone/README.md

 On the buttons is 3 different cities and clicking them will display the current time in that time zone.

-After looking at it I probably should've added an element that changes per click but I don't wanna.
+After looking at it I probably should've added a text element that changes to the timezone when a button is clicked but I don't wanna.

 Uses npm install moment moment-timezone